silverstripeltd/silverstripe-csp/README.md

 # Silverstripe Content Security Policy

-Make your site _like_ super secure with CSP headers and SRI tags on your scripts
+Make your site _like_ super secure with CSP headers and SRI tags on your scripts.

+This module is not currently supported, it will frequently change and break APIs.

 ## Requirements